colinxr/junction-bank/.development-context/tickets/categories/TICKET-003.md

 2. Implement constructor with validation
 3. Implement `validate()` method with all rules
 4. Create all exception classes
-5. Add getter methods
+5. Add business methods for state changes
-6. Add business methods for state changes
+6. Add PHPDoc annotations
-7. Add PHPDoc annotations
+7. Write comprehensive unit tests
-8. Write comprehensive unit tests
+8. update the category db table to remove any refernces to recurring and type. these columns are not needed.
+I want to move those to the transaction model instead.

 ## Test Cases